-Core Courses 9 credit hours
+Core Courses 7 credit hours

+Methods Course 3 credit hours

-Elective Courses 12 credit hours
+Elective Courses 9 credit hours

 MNRES Project 6 credit hours

-Total Required 27 credit hours
+Total Required 25 credit hours

 The normal time for completion of the MNRES is two academic years.
-While this is the recommended time line, it may be adjusted at the discretion of the supervisory committee to suit a particular student's research and program needs.
+While this is the recommended timeline, it may be adjusted at the discretion of the supervisory committee to suit a particular student's research and program needs.

-The Research Design and Methods course (NRES 705-3) will be offered annually in the Fall Semester.
-Students will normally enroll in the Research Design and Methods course in Year I of their program.
-This timing will allow students to pursue their area of specialization with elective courses during the September Semester, in order to develop an interest-specific framework within which to pose methodological questions for the thesis or project proposal.
-It will also allow those students lacking a sufficient background in statistics to meet the course prerequisite.
+Research in Natural Resources and Environmental Studies (NRES 700-3) is offered annually in the September Semester.
+Students will normally enroll in this course in Year I of their program.
+This timing allows students to pursue their area of specialization with method course or elective courses during the September Semester, in order to develop an interest-specific framework within which to pose methodological questions for the thesis or project proposal.

-The Graduate Seminar (NRES 704-1.5) will be offered during all September and January Semesters.
-Students will take NRES 704-1.5 at least twice.
-Electives and Integrated Resource Management (NRES 703-3) may be taken at any time during Years I and II.
-The sequencing of courses will be determined by the student in discussion with the supervisory committee.
-Over the September and January Semesters of Year I, the student, under the direction of the supervisory committee, will develop a thesis or project proposal.
-By the end of the second semester, the student should have successfully defended the thesis or project proposal to the supervisory committee.
+The Graduate Colloquia (NRES 701-1) is offered during the September and January Semesters.
+Electives, the required methods course and Integrated Resource Management (NRES 703-3) may be taken at any time during Years I and II.
+The sequencing of courses is determined by the student in discussion with the supervisory committee.

-This will allow the student to undertake the collection of data during the Summer of Year I. It is expected that the student will have successfully defended the thesis by the end of Year II.
+Over the September and January Semesters of Year I, the student, under the direction of the supervisory committee, develops a thesis or project proposal.
+By the end of the second semester, the student should have successfully defended the thesis or project proposal to the supervisory committee, allowing the student to undertake the collection of data during the summer of Year I. The student is expected to have successfully defended the thesis by the end of Year II.